The Struggle Continues (Looptroop album)

-The Struggle Continues is the second album by the Swedish hip hop band Looptroop.
+The Struggle Continues is the second album by Swedish hip hop band Looptroop.
 Released in 2002, it was produced by Embee.

 The album peaked at No. 19 on the Swedish music charts.

 Critical reception

 The Independent wrote that Looptroop's "command of English would put plenty of English MCs to shame and their carefully-enunciated rhymes are technically superb, though the real star is their producer/DJ Embee and his funky loops."